 Many of us have struggled to find that elusive ‘sweet spot’ of volume levels.
 Remember the other day when you were on a private call and everyone around you could hear both sides of the conversation?
 Volume adjustment is one of the most ignored issues in the Android bug tracking system, and it is time you took the issue into your own hands.
-Continue reading to find out various ways to add more volume levels on volume slider on Android.
+Continue reading to find out various ways to add more volume levels on the volume slider on Android.

 Volume Control Apps

 Unless you are using very old (we should call them ancient, really) devices running Ice Cream Sandwich, this method is not for you.
 The app in question is Fine Volume Control V2 by Opotech.
 There is a free trial version, and a separate Unlocker app priced at around 3 dollars.
 The app offers a hundred steps for every volume stream.
 Volume can be changed using the hardware buttons or an on-screen dial, which the developer claims to be more accurate.
 There are provisions for four customizable profiles.
 The app itself is quite buggy, and may not work for your device at all.
 If at all interested, I’d recommend thoroughly trying out the trial version before spending your cash.[googleplay url=”https://play.google.com/store/apps/details?id=opotech.finevolumev2″/]

 Xposed is one of the best ways to tweak your rooted Android without running into significant risks.
 Modules can be easily installed and if things don’t work out, simply deactivate them without leaving any permanent changes.
-Installing Xposed framework also is an easy task.
+Installing the Xposed framework also is an easy task.
 All you need is a rooted device with a custom recovery (CWM, TWRP etc) installed.
 Then simply follow these steps:

-- Download the Xposed framework zip file to your SD Card from this link.
+- Download the Xposed framework zip file to your SD Card.

-- Download the Xposed installer apk to your SD Card from this link.
+- Download the Xposed installer apk to your SD Card.

 - Boot into custom recovery mode.
 Select install.